Other Images: Image 1 Image 2

 Highland Officer, 1762 showing the butt of the pistol and the small leather belt it is hooked on

 The pistol sold here is all steel replica of the pistol used by Highland Regiments during the 18th century.
 As the pictures attest, this .52 calibre reproduction is faithful to those of the period.
 The item is made of tempered seamless modern steel (type:BS970 no.080M40) with a threaded breech plug.
 The lock is made with strong durable springs and has a case-hardened frizzen (hammer) that throws good sparks.
-We use a cyanide case-hardening factory process that makes sparking both more reliable and longer lasting.
+We use a industrial case-hardening factory process that makes sparking both more reliable and longer lasting.
 Presently no other musket provider uses this technique.

 As with all our other flintlocks, the vent is not drilled (read details below) so we can ship easily to your door throughout North America and to Europe and the UK.
 Aside from that they are exactly like the originals.
 A fine addition to any collection.